 The Government issued new regulations in September 2013 regarding Leave of Absence: the Education (Pupil Regulations) (England) Regulations 2006 as amended by Education (Pupil Regulations) (England) (Amendment) Regulations 2013.
 The Government and Local Authority strongly urge parents/carers to avoid taking their children out of school as this will disrupt their education and progress.

 Headteachers shall not grant any ‘Leave of Absence’ during term time unless they consider there are exceptional circumstances relating to the application.
 All leave of absence requests will be unauthorised unless the circumstances are exceptional.

-A parent/carer should complete a leave of absence request form (available from the school office) and submit this to the school prior to booking any holidays.
+A parent/carer should complete an Application for Withdrawal from Learning form (available from the school office) and submit this to the school prior to booking any holidays.
 School will respond to the request within two weeks.
 Parents/carers do not have any entitlement to take their child on holiday during term time.
 Any application for leave must establish that there are exceptional circumstances and the headteacher must be satisfied that the circumstances warrant the granting of leave.

 Applications for ‘Leave of Absence’ which are unauthorised may result in a fine.

 Our full Attendance and Punctuality policy can be found on the policies page.